Welcome to Fishermead Medical Centre

 Contraceptive services and advice, including contraception implant and coil fitting and removal service, please ask the reception team for further details.

-MINOR ILLNESS CLINICS - common ailments treated in clinic:
+URGENT CARE CLINICS - ailments treated in clinic:

 Cough, cold, fever, flu, sore throat, earache, sinusitis, hayfever, nosebleeds, rashes, styes, warts, moles, indigestion, diarrhoea, vomiting, headache, dizziness, neck or back pain, minor injuries, head injuries, cystitis, emergency oral contraception, infected wounds, insect bites, stings